-Extended author information available on the last page of the article caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-The case fatality varies fairly widely from < 0.1 to > 20% according to country but averages ~4% worldwide [1].
-The disparity may be partly explained by variants of SARS-CoV-2 that have arisen in certain countries, including the (20I/501Y.V1) variant in the United Kingdom, which increases viral transmissibility [2], and the South African (20H/501Y.V2) and Brazilian (20 J/501Y.V3) variants harboring the E484K mutation, which appears to confer heightened resistance to antibody neutralization [3].
+Coronavirus disease 19 (COVID-19) emerged in late 2019 and has since been diagnosed in well-over 100 million persons worldwide and resulted in over 3 million deaths.
+It is caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+The case fatality varies fairly widely from <0.1% and >20% according to country, but averages ~4% worldwide [1].
+The disparity may be partly explained by variants of SARS-CoV-2 that have arisen in certain countries, including the (20I/501Y.V1) variant in the United Kingdom, which increases viral transmissibility, [2] and the South African (20H/501Y.V2) and Brazilian (20J/501Y.V3) variants harbouring the E484K mutation, which appears to confer heightened resistance to antibody neutralization [3].

-Inflammatory Response and ARDS
+Inflammatory response and ARDS

-SARS-CoV-2 infection can cause a dysregulated inflammatory response known as a cytokine storm, which can progress rapidly to acute respiratory distress syndrome (ARDS), multi-organ failure, and death [4].
+SARS-CoV-2 infection can cause a dysregulated inflammatory response known as a cytokine storm, which can progress rapidly to acute respiratory distress syndrome (ARDS), multi-organ failure and death [4].
 Suppressing these cytokine elevations may therefore be key to improving outcomes.

 SARS-CoV-2 can cause marked cardiac injury.
-An elevated plasma level of troponin (cTn) is seen in 20-30% of patients hospitalized with COVID-19 and is associated with greater disease severity and worse outcome [5].
+An elevated plasma level of troponin (cTn) is seen in 20-30% of patients hospitalized with COVID-19, and is associated with greater disease severity and worse outcome [5].
 However, despite some evidence that it is possible for SARS-CoV-2 to infect cardiomyocytes [6], fulminant myocarditis is relatively rare in COVID-19.
-On the other hand, the presence of ARDS is associated with greater cardiac injury [5], which suggests that excess levels of cytokines may be causally involved in the cardiac injury.
+On the other hand, the presence of ARDS is associated with greater cardiac injury,[5] which suggest that excess levels of cytokines may be causally involved in the cardiac injury.
 It is not well understood whether high levels of inflammatory cytokines are markers, mediators, or both, of COVID-19 severity and if these pathways account for cardiovascular impairment [7].
 This knowledge may be relevant to the prevention of cardiovascular pathophysiology in SARS-CoV-2 infection.

-In addition to cardiac effects, the vasculature is also affected in COVID-19, both directly by the SARS-CoV-2 virus and indirectly as a result of a systemic inflammatory cytokine storm [8].
-A hyperinflammatory and pro-coagulatory state is characteristic of COVID-19, which suggests that there is a critical role for the endothelium, both as an effector contributing to inflammation and thrombosis and as a target organ, whose dysfunction may contribute to poor outcome [8].
+In addition to cardiac effects, the vasculature is also affected in COVID-19, both directly by the SARS-CoV-2 virus, and indirectly as a result of a systemic inflammatory cytokine storm [8].
+A hyperinflammatory and pro-coagulatory state is a characteristic of COVID-19, which suggests that there is a critical role for the endothelium, both as an effector contributing to inflammation and thrombosis, and as a target organ, whose dysfunction may contribute to poor outcome [8].
 Therefore, measurements of endothelial dysfunction could be useful in the risk stratification of COVID-19 patients [8].

 Developing new methods to reduce the heightened inflammatory response is essential to halting progression of COVID-19 in patients and reducing the severity of damage [4].
-Tocilizumab and other IL-6-neutralizing agents can be useful in interrupting the cytokine storm.
+Tocilizumab and other II-6-neutralizing agents can be useful in interrupting the cytokine storm.
 However, their benefit in hospitalized COVID-19 patients is often modest [9].
 Alternative approaches are therefore required that can suppress the cytokine response more broadly.

-Remote Ischemic Conditioning
+Remote Ischaemic Conditioning